 Diagnostic and Therapeutic Selective (Transforaminal) Epidural Spinal Injection

-What is the epidural space and why is a selective epidural helpful?
+What is the epidural space and why may a selective epidural spinal injection be helpful?

 The covering over the nerves in the spine is called the dura.
 The sleeve-like space surrounding the dura is called the epidural space.
 Nerves travel through the epidural space and out of the spine through small nerve passageways before traveling into your arms, chest or legs.
 Inflammation of these nerves from a damaged disc or from contact with a bone spur, may cause pain in your arms, chest or legs.

-A selective epidural injection places anti-inflammatory medicine (cortisone) over the spinal nerve in the epidural space to reduce inflammation, and hopefully reduce your pain.
-By stopping or limiting nerve inflammation, the epidural injection may promote healing.
+A selective epidural injection places anti-inflammatory medicine (cortisone) around a spinal nerve and may help reduce inflammation, which can cause or contribute to pain.
+By stopping or limiting nerve inflammation, the epidural injection may help promote healing.

 Although not always helpful, epidural injections reduce pain and improve function in most people within 3-7 days.
 They may provide permanent relief or provide a period of pain relief that will allow other treatments like physical therapy to be more effective.